CES 2018 - Las Vegas, USA

 The “C” in Klipsch’s new C-Series subwoofers stands for compact, but despite their size, they’re designed to compete with the output of larger models -- and also to work better in audiophile-oriented two-channel systems.
 This one is the C310ASW-I ($1599), and it has one 10" active driver and two passive radiators.
 It has XLR and RCA line-level inputs plus speaker-level inputs and a wireless receiver, and controls that let you mix the contributions of the different inputs -- much like the input section of REL subs, which have long been popular with audiophiles.
 A smartphone app lets you perform automatic room EQ and also tweak the EQ to your liking.
 The app works with one sub or two, a feature that should ease the confusion of dual-sub calibration.

 Polk’s new Command Bar soundbar ($299) commanded the most PR splash of any audio product at CES 2018, with a packed introduction at the Cosmopolitan hotel.
 But as the first soundbar I’ve seen with Amazon Alexa built in, it deserved the attention.
 The center of the bar features a microphone array and LED ring much like the one found on the Amazon Echo smartspeaker.
-The company said they paid particular attention to integration with Amazon Fire streaming sticks, so you can command the Command Bar to play your choice of content -- and, of course, to tell you the weather or order lunch.
-Inside the soundbar are two 1.25” by 3.25” midrange drivers and two 1” tweeters.
-A separate subwoofer packs a 6.5” driver and a 50W amp.
+The company said it paid particular attention to integration with Amazon Fire streaming sticks, so you can command the Command Bar to play your choice of content -- and, of course, to tell you the weather or order lunch.
+Inside the soundbar are two 1.25" by 3.25" midrange drivers and two 1" tweeters.
+A separate subwoofer packs a 6.5" driver and a 50W amp.

 The Riva Central ($399) is a smart amp that connects to any pair of speakers so they can play streamed content and also work in a system with Riva’s Festival and Arena speakers.
-It incorporates a class-D amp rated at 55W into 4 ohms, and can stream content via AirPlay, Bluetooth, and Spotify Connect.
+It incorporates a class-D amp rated at 55W into 4 ohms, and it can stream content via AirPlay, Bluetooth, and Spotify Connect.
 It also lets you play music from a turntable and USB sticks, and has a variable-level subwoofer line output.